Downtown convenience, quiet inns, and one iconic splurge

 Best for travelers who still want to sleep on the island but would rather trade a little convenience for a calmer mood and, sometimes, a better room value.

-Downtown stays make the arrival cleaner, the dinners easier, and the quick harbor walks feel almost free.
+Downtown stays make the arrival easier, the dinners easier, and the quick harbor walks feel almost free.
 That convenience matters more on Mackinac than at a normal drive-up destination.

 Pay for location only if it solves a real problem